Requirements

 Benefits:

-• As a participant, you will receive rhetoric and writing training in Legal English as well as sponsored trips to the European Friendly Rounds and the International Rounds in Washington D.C.
+• As a participant, you will receive rhetoric and writing training in Legal English as well as sponsored trips to the European Friendly Rounds and the International Rounds in Toronto.

 Afterwards, you can publish your knowledge in the Austrian Review of International and European Law.